Badboy1307/Advanced_Physical_Design_using_OpenLANE_Sky130_Workshop/README.md

 #### SPICE Deck creation and simulation for CMOS Inverter

+##### SPICE Deck creation

-SPICE Deck is nothing but the connectivity information about the netlist.
+-SPICE Deck is nothing but the connectivity information about the netlist.

 This has the connectivity information, inputs to be provided to the simulator, tap points at which we will take the  outputs etc.